 Cyclone Tracy MemorialPrint Page

 A memorial window is dedicated to those who lost their lives during Cyclone Tracy in Darwin in 1974.
 The Dalle de Verre window incorporated into the design was financed by a Gollin Kyokuyo Trust fund, and designed by George Chaloupka.
+The window was unveiled on the 13th March 1977.
 The tropical climate of Darwin took its toll of the window and the parish commissioned renowned artist and designer Janusz and Magdalena Kuzbicki to remake the window which was installed in 2009.

 Gollin Kyokuyo was a joint fishing venture operating out of Darwin at the time of Cyclone Tracy.
 They had lost seven sailor/fishermen and three steel hulled trawlers out of six that had been in the harbour that night.